digao-dalpiaz/Crosswords/README.md

 - Better way to show that it's your turn?
 - ~~Zoom function in game grid~~
 - Time-out rule to a player turn?
+- If language changed during game, the rules info in title bar remains in previous language